 \begin{enumerate}[label=(\Alph*)] \item Large sparse networks form a wide class of examples, including networks from applications in Data Science such as infrastructure networks or social networks.
 For example, the orange regions in \cref{fig:RoadNetworkUK} are locally highly connected, and they are arranged in a `grid-like' way. \item Cayley graphs of finite groups yield examples.
-The locally highly connected regions of the Cayley graph in \cref{fig:GroupDecomp} are copies of $K_4$ arranged in a `cycle-like' way. \item Just like a chordal graph is obtained from cliques by gluing them in the shape of a tree, a \emph{locally chordal} graph $G$ consists of cliques arranged in a `high-girth-like' way~\cite{locallychordal}, see~\cref{fig:LocallyChordal}. \end{enumerate}
+The locally highly connected regions of the Cayley graph in \cref{fig:GroupDecomp} are copies of $K_4$ arranged in a `cycle-like' way. \item Just as a chordal graph is obtained from cliques by gluing them together in the shape of a tree, a \emph{locally chordal} graph $G$ consists of cliques arranged in a `high-girth-like' way~\cite{locallychordal,localGlobalChordal,CanTDChordalGraphs}, see~\cref{fig:LocallyChordal}. \end{enumerate}

-A recent development in Graph Minor Theory, initiated by \cite{hierarchies,Local2sep} and followed by \cite{StructuralDualityPathdecomposition,NoFatK4}, is the study of \emph{graph-decompositions}, which generalise tree-decompositions in that the decomposition tree may take the form of an arbitrary graph; see \cref{fig:IntroGraphDecompExamples}.
-Diestel, Jacobs, Knappe and Kurkofka have developed a `graph-decomposition version' of the Tree-of-Tangles Theorem~\cite{canonicalGraphDec}.
-We briefly recall the construction.
-Suppose that we are given a connected graph~$G$.
+A recent development in graph minor theory, initiated by Diestel and Kühn \cite{hierarchies} and followed up in \cite{canonicalGraphDec,StructuralDualityPathdecomposition,NoFatK4} and differently in \cite{Local2sep}, is the study of \emph{graph-decompositions}, which generalise tree-decompositions in that the decomposition tree may take the form of an arbitrary graph; see \cref{fig:IntroGraphDecompExamples}.
+Diestel, Jacobs, Knappe and Kurkofka~\cite{canonicalGraphDec} have developed a `graph-decomposition version' of the tangle tree-decomposition theorem.

+We briefly recall the construction; see \cref{sec:Terminology} for the precise definitions.
+Suppose we are given a connected graph~$G$.
 Let $r >0$ be an integer parameter that will quantify the meaning of `local' in `locally highly connected'.
 We construct a graph-decomposition $\cD_r(G)$ of~$G$ in three steps.